bwaismeyer/NOAA_analysis/NOAA_analysis.md

----
-title: Using the NOAA Storm Database to Explore the Impact of Weather Events on
-       US Public Health and Economy
+# Using the NOAA Storm Database to Explore the Impact of Weather Events on US Public Health and Economy
-author: "Brian Waismeyer"
+Brian Waismeyer
-date: "Thursday, April 23, 2015"
+Thursday, April 23, 2015
-output:
-  html_document:
-    keep_md: yes
----
 ## Where I'm At...
 * Free-flow analysis work
 * Rewrite openinging sections